 Batteries are vital components in all solar-powered devices, including Solar Lights.
 Top-grade solar light batteries typically last for up to three years.
 For this reason, most people forget to check them until their solar lights are no longer performing.

-Moreover, if you need to replace your solar lights’ batteries, it is highly recommendable to choose Li-Ion or NiMH batteries.
+Moreover, if you need to replace your solar lights’ batteries, choosing Li-Ion or NiMH batteries is highly recommendable.
 These batteries are more durable and longer-lasting compared to other types of batteries.

 A solar light sensor is a component that allows the device to produce light whenever it detects darkness in its surroundings.
-A sensor is why solar lights automatically light up during the night and turn off during the day.
-If your solar light has stopped working, then you need to inspect its sensor for possible damage.
+A sensor is why solar lights automatically light up at night and turn off during the day.
+If your solar light has stopped working, you need to inspect its sensor for possible damage.

 Once you have installed your solar lights, make sure to set a regular cleaning schedule to remove dust and dirt build-up.
 You can use a water hose and soap to clean the solar panels gently.